waldronmatt/groundwork/packages/lit-override/README.md

 I'm always open to new ideas and improvements.
 PRs welcome!

-## Web Component Limitations
+## Addendum

-I've had the privilege developing a large web component library viewed by millions of people every month.
-The journey to make a web component library that is design and markup flexible, accessible, i18n enabled, and compatible across all major browsers was a difficult.

-In my persuit to make web components work, below are the issues/proposals/utility work-arounds that I personally find important for the web component community to help solve that will facilitate greater adoption:
+Below are the issues/proposals/utility work-arounds that I personally find important for the web component community to help solve that will facilitate greater adoption:

 ### Community Protocols